FrankoTheFreak/Sudoku-Solver/README.md

   <img src="other/thumbnail.jpg" width="500" height="500"/>
 </p>

-## Solving Sudoku can be frustating unless you have a script that can solve it for you
+### Solving Sudoku can be frustating unless you have a script that can solve it for you

-Ever stuck while solving Sudoku puzzles given in newspapers, magazines, online etc. then this project helps you solve any Sudoku puzzle by using recursion and backtracking algorithm implemented by using Python and visualization.

 ## What is Sudoku?